Before This World: Live performance

 On his 2014 All Star Band tour, Taylor performed several tracks from the album prior to its release.
 "Today Today Today", "You And I Again" and "Stretch of the Highway" were debuted at the May 30, 2014, show and played throughout the tour; the traditional song "Wild Mountain Thyme" also earned a regular place in the shows (it had been previously performed by James Taylor occasionally in concert).
 At Toronto's show on July 24, 2014, James Taylor performed "SnowTime" specially and explained that the song was written about Toronto.
 "Angels of Fenway", "Montana" and "Before This World / Jolly Springtime" were all performed during his shows in his spring and summer tour of 2015, to coincide with the album's release.

 Commercial performance

-Before This World debuted at number one with 97,000 units moved on the week ending June 21, becoming Taylor's first number-one album on the US Billboard 200 chart.
-This made Taylor surpass Black Sabbath to become the second-longest waiting artist for a number-one album – 47 years since James Taylor (1968) — behind a 54-year wait by Tony Bennett.
-Also, he had scored 11 Top 10 albums before achieving his first No. 1, just behind Neil Diamond.
-The following week, the album came in at No. 5, selling 50,000 copies in its second week.
+Before This World debuted at number one with 97,000 units moved on the week ending June 21, becoming Taylor's first number one album on the US Billboard 200 chart.
+This made Taylor surpass Black Sabbath to become the second-longest waiting artist for a number one album – 47 years since James Taylor (1968) — behind a 54-year wait by Tony Bennett.
+Also, he had scored 11 Top 10 albums before achieving his first number one, just behind Neil Diamond.
+The following week, the album came in at number five, selling 50,000 copies in its second week.

-On the UK Albums Chart, the album started at number 4 with 13,801 copies on sales, became Taylor's fourth top 10 albums.
+On the UK Albums Chart, the album started at number four with 13,801 copies on sales, became Taylor's fourth top 10 album.
 It also tied with The Best of James Taylor (2003) for his highest-ranking album on chart, while both are peaked at number four.